debops/debops/docs/debops-playbooks/guides/getting-started.rst

 We will use `DokuWiki <http://dokuwiki.org/>`_ as an example application.
 The role that manages the installation is called :ref:`debops.dokuwiki
 <debops.dokuwiki>` it uses :ref:`debops.nginx <debops.nginx>` and
-:ref:`debops.php5 <debops.php5>` roles to configure a webserver and PHP5
+:ref:`debops.php <debops.php>` roles to configure a webserver and PHP5
 environment.
 The :ref:`debops.nginx <debops.nginx>` role calls some additional roles, such as :ref:`debops.ferm <debops.ferm>` to configure needed services.